Beholding the Glory of the Courtroom of God (Part 1 of 2)

 Isaiah 41:21-23

-2. Behold the Acknowledgment of God
+2. Behold the Acknowledgement of God

 Behold, you are nothing, and your work is less than nothing; an abomination is he who chooses you.